aitos-io/BoAT-X-Framework/docs/en-us/BoAT_System_Requirements_en.md

 - RAM (global variables, heap, stack): about 30kB

-The above does not include the system libraries that the BoAT Framework (C language version) depends on.
+In both cases, the storage requirements do not include the system libraries that the BoAT Framework SDK (C language version) relies on.
 The exact values may vary with different blockchain protocols.

 ## Part 2- Process Capacity Requirements